 Program Assurances Note: This section is preloaded from the prior year's IPRC.
 1. Program preparation responds to the identified needs of the local educational agencies or States where the program completers are likely to teach, based on past hiring and recruitment trends. • Yes No 2.
 Preparation is closely linked with the needs of schools and the instructional decisions new teachers face in the classroom.
 Yes No 3.
-Prospective special education teachers are prepared in core academic subjects and to instruct in core academic subjects. • Yes No Program does not prepare special education teachers 4.
-Prospective general education teachers are prepared to provide instruction to students with disabilities. • Yes No 5.
-Prospective general education teachers are prepared to provide instruction to limited English proficient students. • Yes No 6.
-Prospective general education teachers are prepared to provide instruction to students from low-income families.

-- 7. Prospective teachers are prepared to effectively teach in urban and rural schools, as applicable. - Yes
+Prospective special education teachers are prepared in core academic subjects and to instruct in core academic subjects.
+Yes No Program does not prepare special education teachers Prospective general education teachers are prepared to provide instruction to students with disabilities.
+Yes No Prospective general education teachers are prepared to provide instruction to limited English proficient students.
+Yes No Prospective general education teachers are prepared to provide instruction to students from low-income families.
+Yes No 7.
+Prospective teachers are prepared to effectively teach in urban and rural schools, as applicable.
+Yes No

-- No - 8.
-Describe your institution's most successful strategies in meeting the assurances listed above:
+8. Describe your institution's most successful strategies in meeting the assurances listed above:

-The Education Department at Southern New Hampshire University (SNHU) has continued to successfully implement the NH Institutions of Higher Education collaborative's Teacher Candidate Assessment of Performance (TCAP) during our year-long student teaching and during the culminating clinical experience at the post-baccalaureate level.
+The Education Department at Southern New Hampshire University (SNHU) has continued to successfully implement the NH Institutions of Higher Education Collaborative's Teacher Candidate Assessment of Performance (TCAP) during the year-long culminating clinical experience at the undergraduate and post-baccalaureate level.
 TCAP is similar to edTPA and PACT.
 The TCAP is informed by Charlotte Danielson's Domains to ensure teacher preparedness.
 Additionally, SNHU's Education Department has developed and maintained strong collaborative partnerships with numerous NH school districts.
-As of this reporting, the Education Department has just completed participation in a CAEP site visit.
-A final accreditation decision from CAEP is expected in fall 2023.
+We received full CAEP approval in Fall 2023 with no AFIs.
 SNHU continues to innovate and transform our teacher preparation program through field based experiences and experiential course development.
+This is done by continuous evaluation of data from our candidate and program assessment tools.
+Additionally, the faculty and staff meet regularly with advisory boards and outside stakeholders to review curriculum, assessment tools, and data.
+Surveys are sent out to program completers, school partners, currently enrolled PEPP students, and University-based and School-based Clinical Educators.